xquery/mx/README.md

 appending the following url params to any url

 * debug=true   - will display underlying XML and HTTP Request information
+* profile=true - will enable profiling information to be included in debug
 * flush=true   - will force app.xml to reload into server field
 * cache=true   - will enable inline function caching

 ## Tests